-I host Montana's leading statewide radio talk show "Montana Talks."
-I first got my start in Montana politics and broadcasting while working in the US Senate as a student at Howard University over 20 years ago.
-Shortly after the 9-11 terror attacks, I moved back to Montana and joined the military- eventually serving on deployments to Iraq, Afghanistan, the Horn of Africa, and the Arabian Peninsula.
-I continue to serve as a Lt.
+Aaron Flint, the host of Montana's leading statewide radio talk show "Montana Talks," began his journey in Montana politics and broadcasting while working in the US Senate as a student at Howard University over 20 years ago.
+Following the 9-11 terror attacks, Aaron relocated to Montana and enlisted in the military, embarking on deployments to Iraq, Afghanistan, the Horn of Africa, and the Arabian Peninsula.
+Currently, he continues to serve as a Lt.
 Colonel in the US Army Reserve.
-My first job in the news business was stuffing newspapers for my grandparents at the Glasgow Courier as a little kid.
-From a stint in TV at Q2 News, to working in politics, and hosting a statewide radio talk show for over a decade- it’s an honor to make sure Montanans have an opportunity to be heard.
-Previous political stints include serving as a legislative aide to Senator Conrad Burns, communications director for now-governor Greg Gianforte’s 2016 campaign, and as state director for Congressman Ryan Zinke.
+His initial foray into the news industry consisted of stuffing newspapers for his grandparents at the Glasgow Courier when he was a child.
+From working in television at Q2 News to his involvement in politics, and now hosting a statewide radio talk show for over a decade, Aaron takes pride in ensuring that Montanans have a platform to voice their opinions.
+His prior political roles include serving as a legislative aide to Senator Conrad Burns, acting as the communications director for the 2016 campaign of now-governor Greg Gianforte, and serving as the state director for Congressman Ryan Zinke.

 Aaron Flint